capiaas/potree-docs/docs/source/Contents/Webinterface.rst

 .. |piccircle| image:: /images/circle.png
    :width: 50

-|piccircle| This tool measures the radius of a circle formed by three points.
-To start a measurement, click on the circle measurement icon
+|piccircle| **Circle Measurement Tool**

-and then click on three desired positions.The process will be automatically completed.
+This tool measures the radius of a circle formed by three points.
+To start a measurement, click on the circle measurement icon and then click on three desired positions.The process will be automatically completed.
 All red points are draggable to adjust their positions.